awesomerank/awesomerank.github.io/lists/ashishb/android-security-awesome.md

 * [ConDroid ★17 ⏳1Y](https://github.com/JulianSchuette/ConDroid) - Performs a combination of symoblic + concrete execution of the app
 * [DroidRA ★11](https://github.com/serval-snt-uni-lu/DroidRA)
 * [RiskInDroid ★4](https://github.com/ClaudiuGeorgiu/RiskInDroid) - A tool for calculating the risk of Android apps based on their permissions, with online demo available.
+* [SUPER ★123](https://github.com/SUPERAndroidAnalyzer/super) - Secure, Unified, Powerful and Extensible Rust Android Analyzer
+* [ClassyShark ★4052](https://github.com/google/android-classyshark) - Standalone binary inspection tool which can browse any Android executable and show important infos.

 App Vulnerability Scanners
 ----

-1. [QARK ★1372](https://github.com/linkedin/qark) - QARK by LinkedIn is for app developers to scan app for security issues
+1. [QARK ★1406](https://github.com/linkedin/qark) - QARK by LinkedIn is for app developers to scan app for security issues
 * [AndroBugs ★429](https://github.com/AndroBugs/AndroBugs_Framework)
 * [Nogotofail ★2155](https://github.com/google/nogotofail)
 * [Devknox](https://devknox.io/) - Autocorrect security issues as if it was spell check from your IDE